DavidHe1127/Mr.He_HandBook/DevOps/AWS/IAM/README.md

 role_arn = arn:aws:iam::123456789012:role/marketingadminrole
 source_profile = user1
 ```
-When using `marketingadmin` in CLI, CLI automatically looks up the credentials for the linked `user1` profile and uses them to request temporary credentials for the specified `marketingadminrole`.
+When using `marketingadmin` as `AWS_PROFILE` in CLI, CLI automatically looks up the credentials for the linked `user1` profile and uses them to request temporary credentials for the specified `marketingadminrole`.
 The CLI uses the `sts:AssumeRole` operation in the background to accomplish this.

 ### Permission Boundary